Edgio/terraform-provider-edgio/README.md

 go get github.com/go-delve/delve/cmd/dlv
 ```

-Before runninf Dlv, you need to build the provider with the following command:
+Before running Dlv, you need to build the provider with the following command:

 ```shell
 go build -gcflags "all=-N -l" -o terraform-provider-edgio